 \begin{corollary} $D^0(\lambda) \neq 0$ for all $\Real \lambda \geq 0$, $\lambda \neq 0$.
 Moreover, $\lambda = 0$ is a simple zero of $D^0(\cdot)$. \end{corollary}

 In order to establish spectral stability in the regime $\tau \in (0, \tau_m)$, we shall apply a result from Evans function theory (see \cite{PZ1}) which assures that, under suitable structural but rather general conditions, the Evans functions for $\tau > 0$ converge uniformly to the Evans function with $\tau = 0$ in bounded regions of $\lambda \in \Omega$.
+For that purpose, it will be necessary to show that large $|\lambda|$ values belong to the resolvent set.
 By analiticity and uniform convergence, the non-vanishing property of $D^0$ persists for $D^\tau$ for each $0 < \tau \ll 1$ sufficiently small.
 Next, by continuity in $\tau$ of eigenvalues and by Lemma \ref{lemam1} and Lemma \ref{lemma:imagevalue}, we rule out possible crossing of eigenvalues across the imaginary axis as $\tau$ varies within the full set $(0,\tau_m)$, establishing point spectral stability for all values of $\tau$ under consideration.